GiuliettoJava/conclaveftp/README.md

 ## Installation

-Install the package locally in your project:
+Install the package globally in your project:

 ```bash
 npm install -g conclaveftp